zerc/book-highlights/README.md

 ### TODO:

-* Add a built in service to store highlights.
+* Add a builtin service to store highlights.
-* Make the parser a bit flexable (debug levels, environment variables).
+* Make the parser a bit more flexable (debug levels, environment variables).
 * Add an example of Anssible script to set up this on the server.
+* Build and host the image.